 How To Make Easy Oven Roasted Vegetables

-This recipe could not be any easier.
-All you have to do is chop up the veggies, and toss them in olive oil and your favorite spices.
+- This recipe could not be any easier.
+All you have to do is chop up the veggies and toss them in olive oil and your favorite spices.

-That's really all it takes!
+- That's all it takes!

 Best Seasoning For Roasted Vegetables

 This is our go-to seasoning recipe.
-It honestly works so well no matter which veggies you roast.
+It honestly works so well, no matter which veggies you roast.

 - Extra Virgin Olive Oil

-- Salt
+- Kosher Salt

 - Pepper